 - An entrance examination score from one of the following:

 - Optional – current resume or curriculum vita

-Once the application process is under way, the applicant meets with the program coordinator to complete the application process, to review the program requirements, and to design a course of study.
+Once the application has been submitted, the applicant meets with the program coordinator to complete the application process, to review the program requirements, and to design a course of study.